chrisdothtml/hey/readme.md

 # hey

-> A pleasant, human-readable interface to terminal commands
+> A human-readable interface for terminal commands

 ## Install